 Level 1: pre-treatment

-Level 3: one to six inches; 32.5 hours* and six to ten inches; 40 hours
+Level 3: one to six inches - plow and treat within 32.5 hours*; and six to ten inches - plow and treat within 40 hours

 Primary and secondary roads are the main priority when the snowfall begins.
 Residential streets are plowed last.

-- Primary: major four-lane or high volume two-lane streets
+- Primary: major multi-lane or high volume two-lane streets

 - Secondary: minor thoroughfares

 - Residential: local streets, includes dead end streets and cul-de-sacs

-When heavy snowfall is predicted and snow is falling, Public Works plows one pass on residential streets and around cul-se-sacs which allows for a drive lane down the center of the street.
+When heavy snowfall is predicted and snow is falling, Public Works may plow one pass on residential streets and around cul-se-sacs which allows for a drive lane down the center of the street.
 Once snowfall stops or one pass is complete, crews will return and plow streets open as much as attainable.